jazzyjackson/Transflect/tests/readme.md

 - writes to a substream and closes when its done
 - streams a substream to destination and closes when its done
 - opens a (r/w) substream and then has to respond to aborted connection
+- if this chain reaction looks any different via `stream.pipeline`

 Have to run apache bench tests to guard against obvious memory leaks, poll /proc/*/fds to check for obvious file descriptor leaks.